Alexander Waverly

-Alexander Waverly is a fictional character from the 1960s television show The Man from U.N.C.L.E.,its spin-off series The Girl from U.N.C.L.E. and the 2015 film version.
+Alexander Waverly is a fictional character from the 1960s television show The Man from U.N.C.L.E., its spin-off series The Girl from U.N.C.L.E. and the 2015 film version.

-The original series was remarkable for pairing an American Napoleon Solo and a Russian Illya Kuryakin as two spies who work together for an international espionage organization at the height of the Cold War.
-Mr. Waverly is the head of the U.N.C.L.E. organization and was played by the English actor Leo G. Carroll and Hugh Grant in the film.
+The original series was remarkable for pairing American agent Napoleon Solo and Russian agent Illya Kuryakin for an international espionage organization at the height of the Cold War.
+Mr. Waverly is the head of the U.N.C.L.E. organization and was played by the English actor Leo G. Carroll on television and Hugh Grant in the theatrical films.

 Background

-The pilot for the show featured a 'Mr. Allison' as the head of U.N.C.L.E., a character described as a pedantic man in his 50s.
-Will Kuluva was originally cast in the role, however he was replaced by Carroll after the pilot episode when an NBC executive reportedly suggested that the person with the name beginning with 'K' be omitted.
-It later emerged that he had meant the Russian spy Illya Kuryakin played by David McCallum.
-The show's producers thought he meant Kuluva.
-Although his scenes in the pilot episode 'The Vulcan Affair' were re-shot with Carroll in the role, Kuluva did appear as Mr. Allison in To Trap a Spy, a feature-length production based on the pilot which was released to cinemas in 1964.
+The pilot for the show featured a "Mr. Allison" as the head of U.N.C.L.E., a character described as a pedantic man in his 50s.
+Will Kuluva was originally cast in the role.
+He was replaced by Carroll after the pilot episode when an NBC executive reportedly suggested that the person with the name beginning with "K" be omitted.
+It later emerged that he had meant the Russian spy, Illya Kuryakin, played by David McCallum.
+Although Kuluva’s scenes in the pilot episode "The Vulcan Affair" were re-shot with Carroll, Kuluva’s scenes were retained in To Trap a Spy, a feature-length production based on the pilot that was released to cinemas in 1964.

-In eventually casting Carroll in the role, the programme makers took a considerable departure from this original concept since the actor was in his 70s at the time.
-However, the casting was also apt since Carroll had featured in many of Alfred Hitchcock's films and Hitchcock's work was a touchstone for the show's originators.
-Indeed, he had played the 'Professor', the head of the espionage agency in North by Northwest (1959), the film which inspired Norman Felton to bring the spy genre to the small screen.
+In casting Carroll, the program makers departed from the original concept because the actor was in his 70s at the time.
+Carroll had been featured in several of Alfred Hitchcock's films and Hitchcock's work was a touchstone for the show's creators.
+Indeed, Carroll had played "the Professor", the head of the espionage agency in North by Northwest (1959), the film that inspired Norman Felton to bring the spy genre to the small screen.